DukeAtreides/seekonkucc_CommunionClass/MardiGras_through_Lent/Lent_Week_3_LastSupper.md

 Help me God to spread Your Love around
 In Jesus name we pray -  Amen

-## Lesson: The Lord's Supper and Communion
+## Lesson: The Lord's Supper and Communion / Clay Chalices
 - **Theme:** The Lord's Supper / Communion / Remembering Jesus
 - **Learning objectives:**
   - Fill in concrete objectives (eg, students will be able to tell you 3 out of 14 works of mercy).